VampireChicken12/Minecraft-Discord-Chat-Bridge/README.md

    - Enable message content intent then click "Copy" button **⚠ WARNING** You may only copy the token once. then click "Save Changes" button ![Coyping token](https://img.hikari-bot.com/sPYLfYEbD.png)

 4. Paste the token into the `.env` as the value of `TOKEN` property
-   - The token show here is invalid.
+   - The token shown here is invalid.
 Do not post your token publicly.
      ![Filling token variable](https://img.hikari-bot.com/iF9ZAsAaK.png)

 ### Filling in environment variables